 provided that the calculations of Value and Exposure will be made as of approximately the same time on the same date.

-(iv) “Notification Time” means 10:00 a.m., New York time, on a Local Business Day:
+(iv) “Notification Time” means10:00a.m., New York time, on a Local Business Day:

 (d) Conditions Precedent and Secured Party’s Rights and Remedies.
 The following Termination Event(s) will be a “Specified Condition” for the party specified (that party being the Affected Party if the Termination Event occurs with respect to that party):